OWASP/ASVS/4.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 | **5.3.4** | Verify that any user-supplied data included in the browser's DOM or web views protects against JavaScript code execution and XSS attacks. ([C4](https://www.owasp.org/index.php/OWASP_Proactive_Controls#tab=Formal_Numbering)) | ✓ | ✓ | ✓ | 79 |
 | **5.3.5** | Verify that where parameterized or safer mechanisms are not present, context-specific output encoding is used to protect against injection attacks, such as the use of SQL escaping to protect against SQL injection. ([C3, C4](https://www.owasp.org/index.php/OWASP_Proactive_Controls#tab=Formal_Numbering)) | ✓ | ✓ | ✓ | 89 |

-Note that escaping SQL is not always sufficient; table and column names, ORDER BY and so on, cannot be escaped.
+Note that using parameterized queries or escaping SQL is not always sufficient; table and column names, ORDER BY and so on, cannot be escaped.
 The inclusion of escaped user-supplied data in these fields results in failed queries or SQL injection.

 ## 5.4 Unmanaged Code Requirements